abhishm/blog/_posts/2017-05-22-Importance-of-Entropy-in-Temporal-Difference-based-Actor-Critic-Algorithms.md

 Q(s, a) \leftarrow (1 - \alpha) \;Q(s, a) + \alpha \left(r + \gamma \sum_{b} \pi_{\theta}(s, b) Q(s', b)\right)
 \end{equation}

 Note that the above equation is similar as in the Q-learning update except that instead of using the max action-values, we are using the averaged action-values.
-The rationale for using the above update is the this update converges to the action-values of the present policy while the previous update (Q-learning update) converges to the action-values of the optimal policy.
+The rationale for using the above update is that this update converges to the action-values of the present policy while the previous update (Q-learning update) converges to the action-values of the optimal policy.
 We need the action-values of the present policies for policy gradient updates that is why we used the above updates.

 ### Implementing the Actor-Critic Algorithm